Mixing It Up: Exploring Mixer Networks for Irregular Multivariate Time Series Forecasting: Limitations

 \section{Limitations}

 Theoretically, \model{} is limited by its fixed-size channel aggregation, which converts the sequence of observations from a channel into a fixed-sized embedding.
 For very long sequences, or when typical sequence lengths vary significantly across channels, the fixed-size representation may become a bottleneck or fail to adequately capture the diversity across channels.
 However, in practice, we do not find this to be an issue.
 Our model is able to fit all the common benchmark datasets well with varying number of channels and distribution of sequence lengths.
 Another limitation is that the parameter count in the mixer blocks scales quadratically with the number of channels.
-We observe that \model{} struggles with datasets that contain many channels.
-On the PMAU benchmark, \model{} is outperformed by GraFITi only on the MIMIC dataset, which has the most channels and is on par with GraFITi on PhysioNet, which has the second-most channels.
+We observe that \model{} struggles with datasets that contain many channels. \model{} is outperformed by GraFITi only on the MIMIC dataset, which has the most channels and is on par with GraFITi on PhysioNet, which has the second-most channels.
 Furthermore, we find that MIMIC is the only dataset in which IMTS-Mixer does not have the lowest number of parameters, as shown in \Cref{tab:effi}.
-However, on datasets with fewer channels (e.g., Human Activity, USHCN), our model achieves significantly higher forecasting accuracy than competing methods.
+However, on datasets with fewer channels (e.g., Activity, USHCN), our model achieves significantly higher forecasting accuracy than competing methods.